QUOTES-Global reactions to the death of last Soviet leader Mikhail Gorbachev | Politics

 He expressed "his deepest condolences," his spokesman Dmitry Peskov told Interfax news agency.
 "Tomorrow he will send a telegram of condolences to his family and friends."
 U.S. PRESIDENT JOE BIDEN

-U.N.
-SECRETARY-GENERAL ANTONIO GUTERRES "I was deeply saddened to learn of the passing of Mikhail Gorbachev, a one-of-a kind statesman who changed the course of history.
-He did more than any other individual to bring about the peaceful end of the Cold War.

 "The world has lost a towering global leader, committed multilateralist, and tireless advocate for peace."
-FRENCH PRESIDENT EMMAMUEL MACRON
+FRENCH PRESIDENT EMMANUEL MACRON

 "My condolences for the death of Mikhail Gorbachev, a man of peace whose choices opened up a path of liberty for Russians.
 His commitment to peace in Europe changed our shared history".
 EUROPEAN COMMISSION PRESIDENT URSULA VON DER LEYEN